-2.2 VAT treatment of the arbitrator's fee in different situations
+2.2.
+VAT treatment of the arbitrator's fee in different situations

-From the point of view of VAT, the services provided by an arbitrator are treated as sale of immaterial services.
+From the point of view of VAT legislation, the services provided by an arbitrator are treated as sale of immaterial services.
 The VAT regulations of the country of sale prescribe which country has the right to tax the arbitrator's fee.

-If the party liable to pay the arbitrator's fee conducts business and is based in the EU, the arbitrator's fee will be taxed in accordance with Article 65 of the Finnish VAT Act in the country where the party has its fixed establishment or domicile.
+If the party liable to pay the arbitrator's fee conducts business and is based in the EU, the arbitrator's fee will be taxed in accordance with Article 65 of the Finnish VAT Act in the country where the party has its fixed establishment or place of establishment of the business.

 In general, a party based in the EU may be considered as conducting business if it provides a valid VAT identification number.
-The validity of the VAT identification number can be verified on the European Commission's website http://ec.europa.eu/taxation_customs/vies/?locale=en.
+The validity of the VAT identification number can be verified on the European commission's website.